 This is essential for meditation.
 Fill your tummy with each breath, holding at the top of each for a count of 10, before exhaling slowly.
 Allow your breath to return to normal and start observing each breath.
 This is all you have to do.
 Focus your attention on your heart and truly feel what it’s like to simply be with yourself.

 Be present and aware

 Let any sensations that come up wash over you.
 If there are noises around you, or feelings of restlessness coming up, just let them be.
 It’s best not to resist anything.
 Your mind may be racing non-stop and that’s OK.
 Keep breathing and when you remember, bring your awareness back to your heart.

 If your mind wanders, as it inevitably will, don’t judge yourself.
-This is part of the meditation.
+This is part of the meditation and it’s actually your body releasing stress.
 Gently and lovingly bring your attention back to your breath and to your heart.
 Continue this rhythm until the time is up!

 Don’t get up right away

 When the meditation ends, don’t rush to jump right up.
 Take three deep breaths and open your eyes when it feels right.
 It’s sometimes nice to open your eyes and sit for a few minutes too.

 In these moments, notice how relaxed, centered, and balanced you feel.
 Take this sensation with you into the rest of your day and everything you do!

 Meditation is different for everyone — it can be jogging, cooking, painting, swimming, drawing, hiking.
 It’s anything that puts your mind at ease — no judgment or expectations, effortless presence, pure being.
 Kat talked about her favorite forms of meditation in this post.